 MINOR SCHOOL RULES

-NATURE OF OFFENSE FIRST FIRST SECOND
+NATURE OF OFFENSE FIRST SECOND THIRD

 INCIDENT INCIDENT INCIDENT

 Meet with Same as first Same as second

 counselor; phone incident; meet incident; or

 contact with with mandatory meeting

 Violation of School Rules parent; behavior administrator(s); with parent/

 while attending school plan; written or parent meeting student/ teacher/

-e contract; or 1 day in person.
+activities contract; or 1 day in person.
 Record and task force.

 activities in school on log; file Record on log; file

 suspension. misbehavior misbehavior report;

 Record on log; report; and/or and/or report in

 file misbehavior

-MINOR SCHOOL RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT report; and/or report in student student discipline report in student discipline record. record. discipline record.
+MINOR SCHOOL RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT report; and/or report in student discipline record. report in student discipline record. student discipline record.
 Excessive Tardies (15) Meet with counselor; phone contact with parent; behavior plan; written contract; or 1 day in school suspension.
 Record on log; file misbehavior report; and/or report in student discipline record.
 Same as first incident; meet with administrator(s); or parent meeting in person.
 Record on log; file misbehavior report; and/or report in student discipline record.
 Same as second incident; or mandatory meeting with parent/ student/ teacher/ and task force.
 Record on log; file misbehavior report; and/or report in student discipline record.
 Skipping class including but not limited to: roaming hallways; or leaving class without permission.
 Meet with counselor; phone contact with parent; behavior plan; written contract; or 1 day in school suspension.
 Record on log; file misbehavior report; and/or report in student discipline record.
 Same as first incident; meet with administrator(s); or parent meeting in person.
 Record on log; file misbehavior report; and/or report in student discipline record.
 Same as second incident; or mandatory meeting with parent/ student/ teacher/ and task force.
 Record on log; file misbehavior report; and/or report in student discipline record.
 Minor Vandalism Classroom management from staff.
 File misbehavior report and verbal promise.
 Behavior Referral to Office.
 File misbehavior report and verbal promise.
-Disrespect/ Non- Classroom Same as first Same as second compliance including but management incident; meet incident; or not limited to: from staff.
-File with mandatory meeting misbehavior administrator(s); with parent/
+Disrespect/ Non- compliance including but not limited to: Classroom management from staff.
+File misbehavior Same as first incident; meet with administrator(s); Same as second incident; or mandatory meeting with parent/